votca/votca/share/doc/index.rst

 **Disclamer:**
 This manual is not complete.
-The best way to start using the software is to look at provided tutorials.
+The best way to start using the software is to look at the provided tutorials.
 The reference section is generated automatically from the source code of the master version, so please make sure that your software and manual versions match.

-The last, no longer updated version, the old pdf manual can be found `here <http://doc.votca.org/manual.pdf>`_.
+The last, no longer updated version, of the old pdf manual can be found `here <http://doc.votca.org/manual.pdf>`_.

 .. toctree::